What is a Psychometric Test?

 However, getting the best out of psychometric tests requires one to have a concrete understanding of what they are, how they work, and why you need them.
 This article, therefore, aims to provide you with the fundamentals of psychometric testing, the benefits, and everything else you need to know.

-Interested in talking to a psychometrician about test development and validation, or a demo of our powerful assessment platform that empowers you to develop custom psychometric tests?
+Interested in talking to a psychometrician about test development and validation, or a demo of our powerful platform that empowers you to develop custom psychometric tests?

-What is a psychometric test?
+What is a psychometric test or assessment?

-Psychometric tests are different from other types of tests in that they measure a person’s knowledge, abilities, interests, and other attributes.
+Psychometric tests and assessments are different from other types of tests in that they measure a person’s knowledge, abilities, interests, and other attributes.
 They focus on measuring “mental processes” rather than “objective facts.”
 Psychometric tests are used to determine suitability for employment, education, training, or placement, as well as the suitability of the person for specific situations.

 A psychometric test or assessment is an evaluation of a candidate’s personality traits and cognitive abilities.
 They also help assess mental health status by screening the individual for potential mental disorders.
 In recruitment and job performance, companies use psychometric tests for reasons such as: